c0nap/dsci-capstone/docs/web_app_notes.md

+Data Science Capstone - Patrick Conan
 ---
-title: Data Science Capstone - Patrick Conan
----

-## Tips for designing a Blazor.Diagrams page.
+#### Tips for designing a Blazor.Diagrams page

 1. On NuGet, `Z.Blazor.Diagrams` might work for you, but `Syncfusion.Blazor.Diagram` was easier to use and has more documentation.
 However, you should install only `Syncfusion.Blazor` to avoid complicating the locations of dependencies.